-In short, data warehouse testing covers both BI and ETL testing, two vital aspects that any data warehouse needs.
+In short, it covers both BI and ETL testing, two vital aspects that any data warehouse needs.

 Significance of Data Warehouse Testing

-Data warehouse testing is important because it helps businesses extract and store accurate data to create an effective information architecture.
+It is important because businesses can extract and store accurate data to create an effective information architecture.
 This is particularly crucial with data warehouses growing bigger and becoming increasingly complex.

 The following are two advantages you can get when you invest in quality data warehouse testing today:

 When determining the accuracy of your analytics, the quality of data takes precedence over factors like the size of data samples or the quantity.
 After all, possessing reliable datasets means you can generate more precise results compared to having a large one that has inaccurate information.

 When you prioritize quality, this can help you avoid data hoarding, which can reduce the overall processing efficiency of a data warehouse.
 A good data warehouse testing strategy can allow your organization to make data processes less time-consuming, hassle-free, and more efficient for everyone involved.

 With data warehousing, you can expect the data here to flow via an ETL pipeline where the information is extracted from various sources, transformed, and then stored in its intended database.
 However, the testing process puts the pipeline under the microscope as it works to determine if everything is working according to the business requirements.